reskillamericans/info-2021/tracks/mobile-flutter.md

 </tbody>
 </table>

 You are welcome to message them directly, but please post questions that would benefit all of your peers at **#track-mobile-flutter**.

+*The following course list covers the specific courses in your track.
+Please also note the General Courses listed in the top level [Program Info Page](../README.md).*

+## Week 4 Courses (April 4 - 10)

+*This week's regular courses are delayed.
+In the meantime:*

+- ***Supplemental References***

+  - [First-Time Dart](https://reskillamericans.github.io/first-time-dart/) - Mike started recording some interactive tutorials for first-time programmers learing Dart.
+  - [Dart Programming in 4 Hours 🎥](https://youtu.be/5xlVP04905w) - Mike Dane created this comprehensive tutorial in February.
+It's long, but he's usually pretty good teacher, explaining things thoroughly along the way.

 ## Week 3 Courses (March 28 - April 3)